One of the most critical value multipliers that a product manager can bring to the table is the ability to empathize with their engineers.

 First, they need to know who is using the functionality.
 They need to have a clear understanding of the user personas that they need to support, and they need to know what other tools and functionality they use.

 So, the more context I can provide around various user personas, the more I can empower her to make the right decisions when optimizing for particular factors over other factors.

 What do our users love about our product?
 What do our users hate about our product?
-Why are they using it, and what are their alternatives?
+Why are they using it and what are their alternatives?
 What other products of ours are they using, and why, and how?

-On top of that, she needs a clear understanding of why this use case matters to our company.
+On top of that, they needs a clear understanding of why this use case matters to our company.
 Just because it solves a user need doesn’t mean that it enables our business to move forward.

 The reality is that businesses need revenue to survive.
 Without revenue, businesses cannot sustainably and scalably solve pain for their customer base.
 If this use case doesn’t drive revenue, then we need to focus on something else that will drive value for us and for our customers.

 That means that I need to bring a clear perspective on how this use case increases the value of our product, how it increases the value of our company, and how it increases the willingness of our customers to pay us for our products.